-Prometheus is an open source DevOps monitoring tool based on a time-series database.
+Prometheus is an open-source DevOps monitoring tool based on a time-series database.
 You can use it to collect, analyze, alert on, and visualize metric-based data for your resources and deployments.
-It includes a range of client libraries for customization and integrates with most common tools.
+It includes a range of client libraries for customization and integrates with the most common tools.
 Prometheus is also natively supported by Kubernetes.
 Learn more in our articles about Prometheus monitoring and Prometheus AlertManager.

 When considering high-end Prometheus environments, Thanos is the right project to learn and evaluate.

 Maintaining ElasticSearch clusters at scale can be quite a complicated task, requiring a lot of knowledge and effort.
-Many vendors are offering hosted and managed ELK, usually paired with various analytical plugins, to ease adoption.
+Many vendors offer hosted and managed ELK, usually paired with various analytical plugins, to ease adoption.

-Elasticsearch and Kibana are now de-facto a golden standard for the user experience of storing, accessing and analyzing document-based data.
-The popularity of this platform is so high, that many cloud providers are offering managed services powered by ELK.
+Elasticsearch and Kibana are now de-facto a golden standard for the user experience of storing, accessing, and analyzing document-based data.
+This platform's popularity is so high that many cloud providers are offering managed services powered by ELK.

-While newer browser automation solutions (such as, for example, Cypress) are now fighting to conquer Selenium’s place in the market, it still remains the most prominently-used solution for end-to-end testing of modern web applications.
-Some managed offerings based on Selenium and providing value added features on top exist in the market.
+While newer browser automation solutions (such as, for example, Cypress) are now fighting to conquer Selenium’s place in the market, it remains the most prominently-used solution for end-to-end testing of modern web applications.
+Some managed offerings based on Selenium and providing value-added features on top exist in the market.

-Terraform is an open source IaC platform that you can use to provision, version, automate, and deploy infrastructure configurations.
-It enables you to create and apply human-readable, declarative, reusable templates which can also serve as infrastructure documentation.
-Terraform is compatible with on-premises and cloud environments and can be integrated with a variety of orchestration and monitoring tools.
+Terraform is an open-source IaC platform that you can use to provision, version, automate, and deploy infrastructure configurations.
+It enables you to create and apply human-readable, declarative, reusable templates, which can also serve as infrastructure documentation.
+Terraform is compatible with on-premises and cloud environments and can be integrated with various orchestration and monitoring tools.

-During recent years Terraform has become an indispensable tool in our software development lifecycle.
-We are adopting a Terraform-first (or, more accurately, Terraform-unless) approach, striving to managing any infrastructure or IT resource as code.
+In recent years Terraform has become an indispensable tool in our software development lifecycle.
+We adopt a Terraform-first (or, more accurately, Terraform-unless) approach, striving to manage any infrastructure or IT resources as code.

 AWS Cloud Development Kit (AWS CDK)

-AWS CDK is an open source framework that enables you to define and provision AWS resources.
-It includes default configurations, vetted by AWS, that you can apply with AWS CloudFormation for easy management.
+AWS CDK is an open-source framework that enables you to define and provision AWS resources.
+It includes default configurations, vetted by AWS, to apply with AWS CloudFormation for easy management.
 CDK also includes features that enable you to define and provision custom components.

 Similar to Pulumi, but focusing on the AWS ecosystem, this is an attempt to extend Infrastructure as Code to real programming languages.
-This tool is, actually, built on top of AWS’s previous generation of Infrastructure as Code (or, more accurately, Infrastructure as Configuration) solutions – namely AWS CloudFormation.
-It offers two-step infrastructure development, where a code using CDK generates CloudFormation templates, that are later applied to the actual infrastructure.
+This tool is built on top of AWS’s previous generation of Infrastructure as Code (or, more accurately, Infrastructure as Configuration) solutions - namely AWS CloudFormation.
+It offers two-step infrastructure development, where a code using CDK generates CloudFormation templates that are later applied to the actual infrastructure.